 crash = (1 - house_edge) / (1 - u). - Confirm reproduced crash point matches recorded crash point to two decimal places on every sampled round.

-- Average payout across sample.
+- Average payout across the sample.
 Compare to brand-published Crash RTP within binomial confidence.

-- Cross-check against Bitcoin.com gambling registry and operator help docs.
+- Cross-check against the Bitcoin.com gambling registry and operator help docs.

 When the math reproduces and the average payout tracks the published RTP within statistical noise, the brand passes.
-Every brand in our audit set passes.
-The published RTP figures are honest; the differences are in the multiplier-curve calibration.
+Every operator covered passes.
+The published RTP figures track reproduction; the differences sit in the multiplier-curve calibration constant.

 When the math meets the responsible-gambling line